-The most relevant assessment of where new dwellings are being approved is the comparison to current Housing Policy Areas as defined in the Knox Housing Strategy 2015 (Table 2).
+The most relevant assessment of where new dwellings are being approved is the comparison to current Housing Policy Areas as defined in the Knox Housing Strategy 2015 (Table 2 below).
 However it is useful to consider distribution of new dwelling approvals by the previous location definitions as well.
-The 2016 data shows that the percentage of dwellings approved in Activity Centres remains high, which is consistent with past and current policy.
-But the 2016 data also reveals more dwelling approvals in dispersed areas than is desirable.
+The 2017 data shows that while the number of new dwellings approved in Activity Centres meets the target, the percentage of the total (31%) is the lowest since 2009.
+The 2017 data reveals many more dwelling approvals in dispersed areas than is desirable relative to the target.
+There were no dwellings approved in Strategic Investigation Sites identified in the Knox Housing Strategy 2015.
+The Stamford Park residential site can be considered strategic in nature.
+But because it is not part of that list, it is classified as a Greenfield Site for the purposed of this calculation.

-Figure 4: Number of net new dwellings from approvals and aspirational targets, 2009-2016
+Figure 3: Number of net new dwellings from approvals and aspirational targets, 2009-2017

-Figure 5: Percentage of net new dwellings approved by location category, 2006-2016
+Figure 4: Percentage of net new dwellings approved by location category, 2006-2017